grame-cncm/faustwebsite/_posts/2017-09-15-backend-benchmarks.markdown

 #### Comparing three browsers on OSX El Capitan####

 [HTML test pages](http://faust.grame.fr/modules/bench/) were prepared to compare the performances of the three main browsers on OSX El Capitan.
 The DSP code is compiled with float denormal protection on (-ftz 2).
-The generated wasm module *compute* method is called repeatedly in a timed loop, using sucessive slices of a big allocated circular audio buffer to avoid cache effects.
+The generated wasm module *compute* method is called repeatedly in a timed loop, using successive slices of a big allocated circular audio buffer to avoid cache effects.
 Here are the results:

 ![](/images/Browsers.png){: .center-image }